 - Jewish men, when they’re circumcised, lose so much blood because of that surgical procedure that they need to drink Christian babies’ blood.

 - It’s the chief ingredient in matzah, and therefore prior to every Passover Jews would be requiring a large supply.

 - All of the above.

 What do you think the correct answer is?
 Shockingly, it’s (e)all of the above.

 This is a very important lesson in anti-Semitism.
 You can say anything about the Jews and people will believe it.

 It’s ironic that Jews, who are prohibited by Jewish law of consuming any blood whatsoever (kosher meat is carefully washed and salted to remove all traces of blood) were precisely the people accused of drinking blood.

 The blood libel makes even less sense when you consider that in the 13th century the Church adopted the doctrine of transubstantiation.
 This is a mystical idea which maintains that when the priest says mass over the wafer and wine, these objects mystically change into the body and blood of Jesus.
-Christians who consume the wafer and drink the wine are said to be mystically eating the flesh of Jesus and drinking his blood.3)“…body and blood [of Christ] are truly contained in the sacrament of the Alter under the species of bread and wine, transubstantiated by the divine power-the bread into his body and the wine into his blood.”
-Text from the decision of the Fourth Lateran Council of 1215 as cited in: Bernard Lohse, A Short History of Chrisitan Doctrine – From the First Century to the Present, (Fortress Press, 1966), p.
-153.
+Christians who consume the wafer and drink the wine are said to be mystically eating the flesh of Jesus and drinking his blood.“…body and blood [of Christ] are truly contained in the sacrament of the Alter under the species of bread and wine, transubstantiated by the divine power-the bread into his body and the … Continue reading

 It’s ironic that the Christian world, while engaged in the ritual of “drinking the blood of Jesus” would accuse the Jews who are forbidden to drink blood of this totally fabricated hideous crime.